NolanLiu01/reproducible-research_homework/README.md

 Limitations:

 Learning Curve:
-Git and GitHub may be inaccessible to those who are not as proficient in coding.
+GitHub may be inaccessible to those who are not as proficient in coding.

 Binary Data:
-Large binary files can be less effectively managed by Git, potentially leading to repository bloat (.
+Github has trouble managing Large binary files , which could be a bottleneck for users.

 Data Sensitivity:
-Sharing sensitive data on GitHub may pose privacy and ethical concerns.
+Sharing sensitive data on GitHub could be a privacy and ethical concern.

-Dependency Management:
-Dependency management is crucial for reproducibility, and while tools like Git can track code changes, managing software dependencies requires additional considerations.

 Continuous Integration:
 While CI tools can enhance reproducibility, their setup can be complex and might not be suitable for all projects.